Palazzo Bentivoglio, Bologna

-The original Palazzo Bentivoglio was a palace in Bologna, destroyed by the mob in 1507.
+The original Palazzo Bentivoglio was a palace in Bologna, which was destroyed by a mob in 1507.

 A second palace by the same name was built nearby, and is still standing.

 History

 The palace of the noble Bolognese family of Bentivoglio was built on the orders of Sante Bentivoglio, in Via San Donato (today Via Zamboni), starting in 1460, and was subsequently completed by Giovanni II Bentivoglio.

 Contemporary chroniclers and scholars have attempted to reconstruct the appearance of the great house on the basis of often enthusiastic descriptions.

 The main facade facing onto Via San Donato measured 30 meters, while the sides were over 140 meters in length.
 Located on the ground floor were the apartments of the men of the house of Bentivoglio, while the upper floor held the apartment of Giovanni II, richly frescoed, and the equally sumptuous apartment of Ginevra Sforza and the other women of the house.
 The building also housed guards and soldiers and included guest rooms, warehouses and depots of arms.

 The building had 244 rooms in total.
-In it, the Bentivoglio received illustrious visitors and friends, and gave sumptuous dinners and parties.
+In it, the Bentivoglio received illustrious visitors and friends, and hosted extravagant dinners and parties.

 Destruction

 The building was destroyed by popular fury in the spring of 1507.
-The decision to destroy it was made by the enemies of the Bentivoglio, who had come to see their rule of Bologna as tyrannous and had co-operated with Pope Julius II to bring about their expulsion from the city in late 1506.
+The decision to destroy it was made by the enemies of the Bentivoglio family, who had come to see their rule of Bologna as tyrannous and had co-operated with Pope Julius II to bring about their expulsion from the city in late 1506.
 The city's new rulers were convinced that it was necessary to raze the house of tyrants if you wanted to prevent their return, and the Senate accordingly decreed that any emblem or sign of the Bentivoglios' past domination must be destroyed.

 The destruction of the palace in Via San Donato was, however, a great loss for the history of Italian art.

 Today the area where the palace stood is occupied by the Teatro Comunale, adjacent to Via del Guasto ("Ruin Road"), whose name recalls the fate of the Bentivoglio palace.
 The modern Giardino del Guasto, a small public garden created in 1975 by the architect Rino Filippini, covers the area formerly occupied by the garden of the palace.